Five Hiking Water Bottles Standing on a Trail Map Table in a Forest

 Key Specs:

-• Lid Type: Flip straw with built-in filtration
+• Lid Type: Flip straw with integrated filter housing

 Pros